Program Admission Information

 - TOEFL scores (if applicable).

 Progressive Degree Applicants: current undergraduates at USC may apply to the IAS Masters Program as a progressive degree.
-This waives the need for Graduate Record Examinations (GRE) or Medical College Admission Test (MCAT) scores.
 Please note that the standard rule requiring 1/3 of the coursework be completed as an undergraduate does not apply to this particular program.

 Special Admission Considerations: Special considerations may be given to students who experienced extenuating circumstances and to applicants with limited English proficiency that could be corrected by language courses offered by the University’s American Language Institute.